zaxrmdn/zaxrmdn/README.md

-- 👋 Hi, I’m @ZakRmdn
+- 👋 Hi, I’m @zaxrmdn
-- 👀 I’m interested in Networking, Sysad, Programing, Webdev,Cyber Security
+- 👀 I’m interested in Sysadmin, Devops, Cloud Engginering, and IT infrastrukture
-- 🌱 I’m currently learning Python Program Languange, HTML, etc
+- 🌱 I’m currently learning Ansible automation

 <!---
 ZakRmdn/ZakRmdn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.